diegomorin8/copyright-adder/README.md

 # copyright-adder

-Simple tool to add the copyrights to all the files in a directory.
+Simple tool to add the copyrights/license notice to all the files in a directory.

 # Usage